tlevine/csvschema/readme.md

     $ cat tables/addresses.csv
     colname,    type
-    name,       columns/fullname.csv
+    name,       types/fullname.csv
-    street,     columns/string.csv
+    street,     types/string.csv
-    town,       columns/string.csv
+    town,       types/string.csv
-    zip,        columns/zipcode.csv
+    zip,        types/zipcode.csv

+## Two-file version

 ## Identifiers
-The values for `inherits` and `type` (as you've seen above) and for `dataset` (as you'll see below) can be whatever you want, actually.
+The values for `inherits`, `type` and `table` (as you've seen above) can be whatever you want, actually.
 But a csvschema parser will do fancy things if you use URIs or file paths.
 If a csvschema parser, validator, &c. chooses to do anything fancy with these references, here is how it should resolve them.